mcneel/developer.rhino3d.com/_guide_topics/general/essential_math/parametric-curves-surfaces.md

 ### Cubic polynomial curves

-Hermitei and Bézierii curves are two examples of cubic polynomial curves that are determined by four parameters.
+Hermite and Bézier curves are two examples of cubic polynomial curves that are determined by four parameters.
 A Hermite curve is determined by two end points and two tangent vectors at these points, while a Bézier curve is defined by four points.
 While they differ mathematically, they share similar characteristics and limitations.

 <figure>
    <img src="{{ site.baseurl }}/images/math-image85.png" width="500px">